KxSystems/docs/docs/ml/toolkit/graph/graph.md

 # :fontawesome-solid-share-alt: Graph

 As outlined [here](index.md) the graph structure described below follows the basic structure of a directed mathematical graph consisting of nodes which contain the core functionality of a pipeline and edges which describe the connections between nodes.
-The image below shows a basic representation of a graph containing multiple nodes connected together by relevant edges within this structure
+The image below shows a basic representation of a graph containing multiple nodes connected together by relevant edges within this structure.

 ![Basic Graph](./imgs/pipeline_example_confluence.png)

 ## Structure

-Prior to the description of the functionality which allows a user to generate, update and remove components of a graph, a number of notes on the technical aspects on the structure of these components must be outlined
+Prior to the description of the functionality which allows a user to generate, update and remove components of a graph, a number of notes on the technical aspects on the structure of these components must be outlined.

 ### Functional node